Toggle: English / Spanish

 Presbyopia is a condition in which the lens of the eye loses its ability to focus.
 This makes it hard to see objects up close.

-The lens needs to change its length or shape to focus on objects that are close.
-The ability of the lens to change shape is called the elasticity of the lens.
+The lens of the eye needs to change shape to focus on objects that are close.
+The ability of the lens to change shape is because of the elasticity of the lens.
 This elasticity decreases slowly as people age.
 The result is a slow loss in the ability of the eye to focus on nearby objects.

 People most often begin to notice the condition at around age 45, when they realize that they need to hold reading materials farther away in order to focus on them.
 Presbyopia is a natural part of the aging process and it affects everyone.